ananyamittal/Round-Robin-Scheduler/README.md

 # Round-Robin-Scheduler

-The C code implements a Round Robin Query Handling System for faculty and student queries, providing detailed execution output and a summary of processing times.
+The C code is a Query Handling System that processes faculty and student queries using the Round Robin scheduling algorithm.
+Users input query details, and the program sorts and merges queries based on arrival time.
+It then applies Round Robin scheduling, providing detailed output for each query's execution.
+The program concludes with a summary of total handling time and average waiting/turnaround times.
+The implementation includes structures, QuickSort for sorting, and Round Robin scheduling.
+The report outlines project objectives, system overview, implementation details, and future enhancements.